 BBQ Season: How to Sizzle Safely

-Regardless of the weather, the first May bank holiday opens the summer season for many foodservice businesses, and signals the time to get the beer gardens scrubbed up and barbecues dusted off.
+Regardless of the weather, the last bank holiday of the summer is a good opportunity for foodservice businesses to make the most of their beer gardens with music, family activities and different events.
 Barbecues are a great way to tempt passers-by to stop for a pint and a burger and, as long as hygiene standards are maintained while cooking outside, the BBQ season can give a great boost to sales.

 The Brits love a barbecue – research by National BBQ Week reveals that approximately 130 million barbecues were hosted in 2015, making Britain Europe’s leading barbecue nation and the number is expected to grow.
 However, the love of a sizzling grill has also some less positive consequences.
 According to the Food Standards Agency (FSA), the number of food poisoning cases almost doubles each summer compared to the winter season.
 While food poisoning is dangerous and unpleasant for private cooks and their friends and family, for a food service business, food hygiene incidents can lead to serious financial consequences and irreversible damage to reputation.

-We are listing here some tips to help you ensure the BBQ season is a success:
+We are listing here some tips to help you ensure the BBQ is a success

 Good food hygiene is everyone’s responsibility, from the bartender serving cocktails next to be barbecue, to the chef cooking the burgers and the waiter handling the transaction with the customers.
 When everyone knows the drill, identifying and addressing possible hygiene breaches becomes easier.